voitaraujo/nvim-config/README.md

 > first of all, make sure you have the latest neovim version installed.

-- If you're already using neovim, it is probably a good idea to clear all you previous configuration.
+- If you're already using neovim, it is a good idea to make a backup of your current configuration.

+- Clear current config.
 ```

 # Linux / Macos (unix)